 Deer Resistant Yards and Gardens

 Given their hunger meter deer are apt to consume whatever is available and fawns will nibble at anything until they learn what is tasty and what isn't.
-While there is no such thing as absolute deer proof, the following are some steps to take that will help make the landscape less appealing to deer.
+While there is no such thing as absolute deer proof, the following are some steps to take that will help make your landscape more deer resistant.

-There are several products on the market that are effective at keeping deer away.
-Some people have great results with one while others won't, so it takes a bit of testing to determine which deterrents are best in your area.
+There are several products on the market that are effective deer repellents.
+Some people have great results with one while others don't, so it takes a bit of testing to determine which deer repellents are best in your area.
 We alternate spraying with two different products which has worked well in keeping our yard 'pets' from eating that which is not theirs.

-There are certain plants flowers and shrubs that are more deer proof than others.
-While not absolute deterrents, these plants may at least have a chance of withstanding the browsing habits of the deer.
+Deer resistant flowers and shrubs while not absolute deterrents are more deer proof than others.
+These plants may at least have a chance of withstanding the browsing habits of the deer.
 A two or three-fold approach is often necessary to fully protect plantings.
 Spray on repellents, less appetizing vegetation and fence will yield the most protection.

 • Offer the deer alternative feeding sources